TheBookOfDale/thebookofdale.github.io/_posts/2025-10-03-power-bi-design-pp.md

 ---

+### Contoso Manufacturing Example (Applying Sidebar + Icons)

+Now that we have both the **sidebar background** and **navigation icons**, we can bring them together in Power BI:

+- **Set the background:** In the **Format pane → Canvas background**, upload the sidebar PNG and set transparency to **0**.
+- **Insert icons:** Add your exported PNG icons and resize them to **48×48 px** so they align neatly within the 60 px sidebar.
+- **Position consistently:** Place icons in a vertical column, leaving equal spacing between each for a clean, balanced look.
+- **Assign actions:** Turn each icon into a **button** and link it to a **bookmark** or **page navigation** action.
+- **Test interactivity:** Switch between bookmarks to confirm the sidebar feels like an app‑style navigation menu.

+This combination of a branded sidebar and consistent icons creates a polished, professional navigation system that feels intuitive and reinforces Contoso Manufacturing’s identity.

+---

 ## ✅ Final Thoughts on Power BI Backgrounds and Icons

-By creating branded backgrounds and icons in PowerPoint, you extend your **visual identity** into every corner of Power BI.
-Combined with templates and themes, these assets transform your reports from functional dashboards into **professional, branded communication tools**.
+By designing branded backgrounds and icons in PowerPoint, you extend your **visual identity** into every corner of Power BI.
+When combined with templates and themes, these assets elevate dashboards from functional tools into **professional, branded experiences** that communicate with clarity and consistency.

+The result isn’t just a polished report — it’s a **repeatable design system** your team can rely on, ensuring every new dashboard feels cohesive, intentional, and unmistakably yours.

 ---